tezos-commons/baseDAO/docs/specification.md

 are no proposals to vote on yet, this allows token to be frozen in it and be usable in the first proposing `stage`, number `1`.

-For freezing, the address should have corresponding amount of tokens of proper token type (token_id of storage.governance_token.token_id) in the governance FA2 contract.
-During 'Freeze' operation the BaseDAO contracts makes an FA2 transfer on the governance contract to transfer tokens to its own address from the address who is freezing the tokens.
-Then it mints frozen tokens for the address.
+To `freeze`, the address should have the corresponding amount of tokens of the proper `token_id` in the governance FA2 contract.
+During the `freeze` operation the DAO contract performs an FA2 `transfer` call on the governance contract to transfer tokens to its own address from the address who is freezing the tokens and then mints frozen tokens for the address.

-Unfreezing does it reverse, that is, the contract makes the FA2 transfer on governance contract to transfer tokens from its own address to the address that is doing unfreezing.
+Unfreezing does the opposite, that is, the contract makes the FA2 `transfer` call on the governance contract to transfer tokens from its own address to the address that is doing the unfreezing and burns the corresponding amount of frozen tokens.
-It then burns the corresponding amount of tokens.
-Only frozen tokens that are not currently staked in a vote or proposal can be unfreezed.
+Only frozen tokens that are not currently staked in a vote or proposal can be unfrozen.

-The quorum threshold is updated at every `cycle` change, based on previous participation using the formula:
+The quorum threshold is updated at every `cycle` change, based on the previous cycle participation using the formula:

 ```
 previous participation = number_of_staked_tokens_last_cycle / config.governance_total_supply.